In-patient luxury rehab center in Thailand

 How does addiction treatment change based on addiction type?

-Addiction treatment changes based on addiction type due to the fact that every disorder may have a different impact on a person.
-The nature of the addictive agent is different, so the treatment varies as well.
+Addiction treatment varies according to the type of addiction because every disorder affects a person differently.
+The nature of the addictive agent and behavior is different, so the treatment also varies.

 According to the National Institute on Drug Abuse, one of the main principles of addiction treatment is that no single approach is appropriate for everyone.
-The exact treatment varies depending on the addiction type and other characteristics that are specific for each patient.
+The exact treatment varies depending on the type of addiction and other specific characteristics that the patients display.

-For instance, sexual addiction behavior types require a great deal of counseling.
-On the other hand, substance addiction treatment may also include, in addition to counseling, detox stage, and medications to manage withdrawal symptoms.
+For instance, sexual addiction behavior types require a great deal of counseling therapy.
+On the other hand, substance addiction treatment may include counseling therapy, detoxification, and medications to manage withdrawal symptoms.

 How to understand which addiction type you have? list